-The following CDM glossary intends to assist in clarifying terms used in the CDM-PDD and the in the CDM modalities and procedures in order to facilitate the completion of the CDM-PDD by project participants.
+The following glossary of CDM terms explains terms used in the Project Design Document (CDM-PDD), and the Proposed New Baseline and Monitoring Methodologies (CDM-NM).
+The glossary is to facilitate the completion of the CDM-PDD, CDM-NM by project participants.